 Living In The ‘Land Of Nod

 The irony of it all is simply this.
-Not knowing exactly where you are going but being content on getting there faster than anyone else doesn’t make it right; it just makes you fast.
+Not knowing exactly where you are going but being content with getting there faster than anyone else doesn’t make it right; it just makes you fast.
 Most of civilization is based on this misunderstood premise, especially when we understand that society was built and maintained by builders whose lineage comes from Cain.
 The Son of Adam and Eve.
 God said in Genesis 4:12, “A fugitive and a vagabond you shall be on the earth.”
 NKJ It is a paradox that someone cursed with the mantra of being a ‘restless wanderer’ would be the first to build a city that would house humanity.
 Cain did this after being banished to the land of Nod, which ironically means ‘wandering.’
 God condemned Cain to the existence of being a restless wanderer.
 Making any attempt that he may have had at settling down futile.
 He was incapable of finding rest, and in the process, built cities inhabited by people who were filled with that same restless wandering spirit that Cain possessed.

 Cain was a murderer, a wanderer, and a vagabond, and as such, he could find no rest.
 Therefore, he was condemned to a life of endless searching for God’s presence, the very thing that would bring meaning and understanding to his life.
 Even though at first he wanted nothing to do with God and in whom he did not believe.
 He found that his very condition kept him from ever finding God.
 Whatever he did, he could not succeed, and that is the hopelessness that those choosing to live apart from God find themselves. so that ’Seeing they may see and not perceive, and hearing they may hear and not understand; lest they should turn, and their sins be forgiven them.”
 Mark 4:12 NKJ